jason-davey/studio/TECHNICAL_SPEC.md

 ## 8. Future Considerations / Roadmap
 - **Role-Based Access Control (RBAC) (`FEATURE_AUTH_ROLES_PAUSED` context):**
     - **Full Role Implementation (Backlogged):** Implement secure, server-side role assignment (e.g., using Firebase custom claims via Admin SDK, or Firestore for role storage) based on the "Primary Interest" selected during registration or via an admin interface.
     - **Admin Role:** Secure access to the rendered version of `TECHNICAL_SPEC.md` in-app (`/admin/tech-spec`).
 Potentially other admin functions.
-(Currently, access is based on a hardcoded email, and UI differentiation via context switching).
+(Currently, access is based on a hardcoded email and temporary client-side role logic).
     - **Creator Role:** Access to the main 5-step workflow (current default for authenticated users).
 - **User-Specific Data Persistence (Firestore):**
-    - Store "Managed A/B Hero Configurations" in Firestore, linked to user IDs.
+    - Store "Managed A/B Hero Configurations" (from Step 4) in Firestore, linked to user IDs.
+    - Store "Managed Page Blueprints" (from Step 3 - to be implemented) in Firestore, linked to user IDs.
     - Store feedback submissions in Firestore.
     - Store user role/profile information in Firestore.
 - **Backend for ServiceNow Integration:** Create a Firebase Cloud Function or other backend service to securely create ServiceNow tickets from feedback submissions.